 Campus Safety seeks to assist all students and provide a safe environment for the entire campus community.
 Campus Safety officers are on duty 24 hours a day for campus protection and conduct periodic checks of all buildings and grounds throughout the day.
 The office is located adjacent to the maintenance garage behind Roth Hall.
 Closed-circuit cameras are installed at various locations on campus.
 Gatehouses are located at both campus entrances.
 During late evening hours, personnel staff the north Campus Safety gatehouse.
-The south New York entrance to campus is closed to vehicular traffic.
+The south

-Students, guests, and visitors are required to provide appropriate ID to be admitted to the campus at night.
+New York Students, guests, and visitors are required to provide appropriate ID to be admitted to the campus at night.
 Student cooperation with these security measures is greatly appreciated.

 Emergency (blue-light) direct-ring phones are located at the main entrances to the residence halls and throughout the campus.
-These phones can be used to report a criminal or suspicious incident, fire, or any other emergency, or to request an escort by a Campus Safety
+These phones can be used to report a criminal or suspicious incident, fire, or any other emergency, or to request an escort by a Campus Safety officer.